-- Your eyeglasses or contact lenses, hearing aids and dentures, along with their case/container (clearly identify your personal items with a label). - Your inhalers (pumps). - A bag to store your clothes.
+- Your inhalers (pumps). - A bag to store your clothes.
 Do not bring a storage bag to the Day Surgery Department. - Your insurance documents (forms): you or your coach must bring any insurance forms, or other documents which your orthopaedic surgeon must complete, to the Orthopaedic Clinic.
-Do not leave them in the chart or on the ward. - Leave your bag and your walker with your escort, who will bring them to your room on the orthopedic floor.
+Do not leave them in the chart or on the ward. - Do not bring your bag or your walker.
+Leave them with your escort, who will bring them to your room on the orthopedic floor.